wide-vsix/vsixpi/README.md

 ### Known issues and workarounds

-- Currently, the auto-reconfiguration feature doesn't work.
-We're trying to fix the bugs, and kindly follow the above [manual reconfigure procedure](https://github.com/wide-vsix/vsixpi#reconfigure-your-vsix-pi-after-cloud-init) for the time being
+- ~~Currently, the auto-reconfiguration feature doesn't work.
+We're trying to fix the bugs, and kindly follow the above [manual reconfigure procedure](https://github.com/wide-vsix/vsixpi#reconfigure-your-vsix-pi-after-cloud-init) for the time being~~ Fixed by [Pull Request #11](https://github.com/wide-vsix/vsixpi/pull/11) and available in [v21.09.06](https://github.com/wide-vsix/vsixpi/releases/tag/21.09.06) and later releases

 ## Maintainers
 This repository is maintained by the vSIX Access Service Team and supported by many volunteers.
 Followings are responsible for reviewing pull requests: